 Promoting Gastrointestinal Health in Companion Animals

-The goal of this campaign is to make sure the GI Lab can continue its work.
+The priority of this campaign is to make sure the GI Lab can continue its work.

 Specifically, we have five goals:

 - To establish the first Institute of Companion Animal Gastroenterology worldwide

 - To establish the first Chair in Companion Animal Gastroenterology worldwide

 - To create the first academic training program in Companion Animal Gastroenterology

 - To establish a fund for collaborative projects in Companion Animal Gastroenterology

 - To establish a capital equipment fund

-defined by law.
-Thanks for your help!
+Please note that your gift is tax-deductible as defined by law.
+Thank you for your help!